The Freshest, Most Delicious Spring Produce to Buy in April

 We love the nutty, slightly grassy flavor of favas so much that we don't even mind the slightly time-consuming peeling process.
-Yes, you have to peel them twice, but trust us, once you have your first taste of fava beans, it’ll become your new springtime ritual.
-Favas also have a short season -- they're only available until May -- so snatch them up while you can.
+Yes, you have to peel them twice, but trust us, once you have your first taste of fava beans, eating them will become your new springtime ritual.
+Favas also have a short season—they're only available until May—so snatch them up while you can.

 Don't be intimidated by fresh artichokes!
 They're not as prickly to prepare as they seem.
 Plus, they're packed with vitamins, fiber, and folate and super versatile in the kitchen.
 Artichokes are delectable steamed, fried, baked, braised, or even raw, thinly shaved in a salad.
-They're at their peak until May, so now is the prime time to experiment.
+They're at their peak until May, so now is the prime time to experiment with artichokes.